9th Australian National Family Law Conference–

 unjustified trouble and harassment.
 Voth was followed in a family

-exist.
-In my opinion, the hypothetical case outlined at the beginning
+never exist.
+In my opinion, the hypothetical case outlined at the

-of this section would fall clearly within the Voth criteria.
-The difficulty
+beginning of this section would fall clearly within the Voth criteria.

-arises in applying the law to less clear cases.
-Fine judgment is required.
+The difficulty arises in applying the law to less clear cases.
+Fine

-Stay proceedings often go on appeal and the costs implications of
+judgment is required.
+Stay proceedings often go on appeal and the

 With a little co-operation from both